 The Township of Chilliwack was incorporated in 1873, and is the 3rd oldest municipality in British Columbia.
-Its approximately area is 17,322 hectares (42,800 acres) which incorporates 939 farms.
-Farming is essential for this citys identity.
+It is approximately 17,322 hectares (42,800 acres) in size which incorporates at least 939 farms.
+Farming is essential for this city’s identity.
 This town is just truly gorgeous, surrounded by mountains and recreational area, lakes, and amazing parks, it is definitely a great place to explore.

 The majority of the population came in 1857 when gold was discovered within the Upper Fraser Valley.
 Over 40,000 gold miners came through the local area by 1859 as they trekked towards the canyons in search of gold.
 Steamboats were the main form of transportation for carrying goods as well as passengers between the local waters edge and New Westminster.
 There were several places for people to board the steamships including Miller’s Landing, Minto Landing, Sumas Landing and Chilliwack Landing.

 Since the shoreline was pretty packed, commercial and residential areas began setting up in town at what’s called Five Corners.
 Subdivisions began appearing in 1881, and were then named Centreville which was replaced with what we now know as Chilliwack in 1887.
 In 1908 the township was incorporated as a separate municipality, The City of Chilliwack, and has an approximate population of 91,000.

 The city name was originally spelled “Chilliwhack” which means “quieter water at the head” or travel by way of the back water.
 Utilizing this original spelling of the city name, many locals refer to Chilliwack as “The Wack”.

 This city is home to many events each year that draw the attention of surrounding cities and regions.
 Some of these events include the Fair and Rodeo, Sunflower Festival, Flight Fest and Christmas Craft Market.
 There are many more events that occur within the district area.